mnot/I-D/h2-vpn/draft.md

 The STARTVPN frame payload has the following fields:

+* Magic: Because this protocol uses HTTP/2 Experimental Use frame types, a prefix is used to disambiguate its use.
+This value is fixed as the ASCII string "nocensor" (0x6e 0x6f 0x63 0x65 0x6e 0x73 0x6f 0x72).
 * Auth Data: Authentication data.
 This field can carry arbitrary authentication data, typically pre-arranged with the server.
 * Pad Length: An 8-bit field containing the length of the frame padding in units of octets.
 This field is only present if the PADDED flag is set.